 - Trigger travel

-- 3rd Axis Peg
+- 3rd Axis peg

-So grab your trigger and a set of Allen Keys and let’s set it up.
+So grab your trigger and a set of Allen Keys, and let’s set it up.

-Trigger Tension to put it simply is how much pressure you need to apply to your release aid before it fires.
+Trigger Tension is how much pressure you need to apply to your release aid before it fires.
 This ties in with how long you want to spend at full draw or how much time you want to spend aiming.
-For example, if you wanted to spend more time aiming you would increase the trigger tension to make it ‘heavier’.
+For example, if you wanted to spend more time aiming, you would increase the trigger tension to make it ‘heavier.’
 Now more expanding/pulling is required to make the shot happen.

 So there’s going to be 2 set screws.
-The first, tension screw, on a Stan, is located on the curve of the first finger.
+The first tension screw, on a Stan, is located on the curve of the first finger.
 However, if you are unsure, refer to your manufactures website, where there will be diagrams with the labels of all the screws.

-If you wanted to increase tension, you would ‘tighten down’ the set screw.
-Note that this set screw doesn’t actually tighten, it will just go deeper into the release aid.
+If you wanted to increase tension, you would ‘tighten down the set screw.
+Note that this set screw doesn’t actually tighten; it will just go deeper into the release aid.

-Some manufacturers offer different tension of springs to have your release light or heavy, so check with them if you feel you need more adjustability.
+Some manufacturers offer different tension springs to have your release light or heavy, so check with them if you feel you need more adjustability.

-In an ideal world, you would have no trigger travel, however, it is still something you can play around with.
+In an ideal world, you would have no trigger travel.
+However, it is still something you can play around with.

 But let’s say you didn’t want any trigger travel.
 How would you get rid of it?
-Well check again online to see which screw is your travel screw and here’s what to do.
+Well, check again online to see which screw is your travel screw, and here’s what to do.
 Cock your release aid and rotate the travel screw until the release fires.
-Once you do that you’ll find you can’t then cock your release.
+Once you do that, you’ll find you can’t then cock your release.

 You’ll need to rotate the travel screw in the opposite way very slowly while trying to cock the release.
 The moment that you do is the position that there will be no trigger travel in your release.
-The release aid will feel worlds apart from what it did previously if you had to adjust it quite a bit.
+The release aid will feel worlds apart from what it did previously if you have to adjust it quite a bit.
 Adjusting travel on your release aid is something I don’t see enough people doing, so get out there and try it.

 Length of the Peg’s Neck

-On the whole, most triggers come with attachments (or you can buy them as extras).
+Overall, most triggers come with attachments (or you can buy them as extras).
 These are for adjusting the length of your thumb peg.
 If out of anything I were to list here, I would put this as number one for how to feel the most comfortable on your shot.

-It’s about finding your perfect sweet spot and the only way to find it is if you try, tweak and tune.
+It’s about finding your perfect sweet spot, and the only way to find it is if you try, tweak and tune.

 3rd Axis Thumb Peg

 The last thing about adjusting your bow release is the 3rd Level Axis on your thumb peg.
-Now not everyone will have this pleasure but again if you are shooting a Stan you will be able to adjust this.
+Now not everyone will have this pleasure, but again if you are shooting a Stan, you will be able to adjust this.

-There will be a set screw inside your thumb peg, all you simply need to do is loosen it up and you can rotate your thumb peg any way you want.
-Once you’ve chosen the position you want to have it in just tighten the set screw back up.
+There will be a set screw inside your thumb peg, all you simply need to do is loosen it up, and you can rotate your thumb peg any way you want.
+Once you’ve chosen the position you want to have it in, just tighten the set screw back up.
 That’s all there is to it.
 It is an excellent tool to maintain consistency and find comfort in your shot.

-Now that you know how to adjust your bow release it’s time for you to get out there and try it for yourself.
-Remember, everyone shoots a little bit differently but if you keep at it, you’ll find the best way that suits you.
+Now that you know how to adjust your bow release, it’s time for you to get out there and try it for yourself.
+Remember, everyone shoots a little bit differently, but if you keep at it, you’ll find the best way that suits you.